-As pilgrims we make stories along the way and interesting encounters.
+As pilgrims we make stories along the way and have interesting encounters.

 We start at 9:30 am from Korissia, the harbor of Kea, the island known also by the name of Tzia.

 At Kato Mera (Katomeria), we stop to eat omelets in the traditional kafeneio.
 While breakfast is prepared, we pass quickly from the stone shed, hidden behind the square of the village, which serves as information photo gallery about the archaeological site of ancient Karthea.
 With my friends we share the opinion that it should be transported at the harbor, in full view, to attract hikers and let everyone benefit from such a thorough presentation.

 One of the four city-states of the island of Kea, on the SE coast, Karthea was inhabited continuously from the end of the Geometric period to late antiquity and flourished in the Archaic period.